FOR National Council

 Michael is an ardent backpacker, snorkeler, wildlife photographer, racketball player, and Quaker.
 He has been active in numerous social issues and organizations, including the adoption of special needs children, Amnesty International, the American Civil Liberties Union, sanctuary for Central American refugees, FOR’s Inland Communities chapter (based in Riverside, California), the Nonviolent Peaceforce, and police accountability.
 He has five children and three grandchildren.

-Steve Jacobsen (Vice Chair)
+Steve Jacobsen (Treasurer)

 Steve Jacobsen joined FOR’s National Council in June 2011.
 He is a former staff member of the Baptist Peace Fellowship of North America and is currently an active community mediator with the Central Susquehanna Valley Mediation Center.